-Instead of personalizing your child’s mistake, take action and help him learn how to take responsibility.
-Here are 6 steps to follow when your child has broken your trust.
+Instead of personalizing your child’s mistake, take action, and help him learn how to take responsibility.
+Here’s what you can do when your child has broken your trust.

-1. Try not to react emotionally: I can’t stress this one enough.
+I can’t stress this one enough.
 Try to overcome your initial response to whatever your child did.
 It’s normal to feel personally violated by a breach of trust.
-But if you do get emotional, you might really lose the opportunity to teach your child how to make better decisions in the future.
+But if you do get emotional, you might lose the opportunity to teach your child how to make better decisions in the future.
 Instead of focusing on his faulty thinking, now you’re both locked in a power struggle.
-I’m not saying it’s easy to be objective—sometimes as a parent you have to be a really good actor to keep that emotional side from coloring what you’re going to do.
+I’m not saying it’s easy to be objective—sometimes, as a parent, you have to be a good actor to keep that emotional side from coloring what you’re going to do.

-2. Have a plan before you give consequences: If you find out your child has misused your trust—let’s say he snuck out of the house, took your car, and was drinking at a party—you need to have a plan before you issue consequences.
-You don’t have to react to the situation immediately; take a little time to put your plan together.
-If you issue consequences in the heat of the moment, you might over-react and give a “punishment” that teaches your child nothing.
+If you find out your child has misused your trust, you need to have a plan before giving consequences.
+Let’s say he snuck out of the house, took your car, and was drinking at a party.
+You don’t have to react to the situation immediately.
+Instead, take a little time to put your plan together.
+If you give consequences in the heat of the moment, you might over-react and give a “punishment” that teaches your child nothing.

-3. Have your child write down the facts: If your child has done something wrong, first have him reflect on it.
+If your child has done something wrong, first have him reflect on it.
 He could go to his room and write about what happened, for example.
 This should not be an account of how he felt at the time, but just the facts of what happened.
 It’s also a way of getting your child to begin taking some responsibility.
-[Editor’s note: This technique and others in this article are discussed fully in The Total Transformation Program.
+This technique and others in this article are discussed in-depth in The Total Transformation Program.]

-6. Caution: Don’t blame or minimize: If you find out that your child has gotten himself in trouble, it’s important not to enable him by blaming others or minimizing the problem.
+If you find out that your child has gotten himself in trouble, don’t enable him by blaming others or minimizing the problem.
 Don’t make excuses and say, “The other kids talked him into it.”
-Remember, if you give in and enable your child, you’ll be teaching him not to take responsibility—and setting him up for problems down the road.
+Remember, if you give in and enable your child, you’re teaching him not to take responsibility—and setting him up for problems down the road.

 For a time, your child will be expected to toe the line at home.
 During that time, you need to see how the consequences are affecting your child.
 Do they seem to be having an impact?
 Is there some remorse?
 If he behaves responsibly and does what you ask, you might consider allowing him to earn some of his freedoms back.

 Many parents deal with lingering resentment and fear after their child has broken their trust.
 They might check their child’s drawers and clothes all the time and wait up all night for them.
-They become consumed with the thought that their kid is going to screw up again, and it eats them up inside.
+They become consumed with the thought that their kid will screw up again, and it eats them up inside.

 I think it’s okay to just acknowledge that you’re going to have certain misgivings about your child.
-Don’t beat yourself up, just name it and acknowledge it.
-Again, it’s really not about you—it’s about the poor decision your child made in that moment.
+Don’t beat yourself up.
+Just name it and acknowledge it.
+Again, it’s not about you—it’s about the poor decision your child made in that moment.
 Keep giving back freedom in small steps, and acknowledge when your child has met his responsibilities.
 Allow him to build the trust back and be open to seeing him do the right thing.
 Look for the positives rather than always looking for the negatives.
-This may be really hard, but make the effort—and tell your child when you see him doing something right.
+This may be hard, but make an effort—and tell your child when you see him doing something right.

 Sometimes, parents who have been in this situation ask me, “Will I ever be able to completely trust my child again?”
 My answer is simple: “No. As long as your child is going through adolescence, you won’t be able to trust him 100 percent of the time.”
 An adolescent’s role is to push limits, so always consider that you’re not going to know the whole story as a parent.